dstl-lab/ContentGen-demo/README.md

 # ContentGen

 ## Overview
-This JupyterLab extension was developed as part of the Data Science Teaching & Learning Lab at UC San Diego.
-It is designed to support data science instruction by generating context-aware practice questions directly within a notebook.
-The extension features a pip-installable Python backend and a TypeScript frontend, which communicate via custom HTTP handlers.
-Built with student learning in mind, it enhances engagement by embedding dynamic, AI-generated content into the notebook workflow.
+ContentGen is a JupyterLab extension available on [PyPI](https://pypi.org/project/contentgen/) that generates context-aware practice questions and summaries directly within notebooks.
+Developed at the Data Science Teaching & Learning Lab at UC San Diego, it supports instructors by embedding dynamic, AI-generated content into the notebook workflow.

+The extension includes a pip-installable Python backend and a TypeScript frontend connected through custom HTTP handlers.

-This project is currently maintained in a private repository.
-Contributors include Ylesia Wu, Ayush Shah, Gabriel Cha and Jiaen Yu, under the guidance of Professor Sam Lau.
+Contributors: Ylesia Wu, Ayush Shah, Gabriel Cha, and Jiaen Yu, under the guidance of Professor Sam Lau.

 ## Quick Start